ActiveSolution/active-lab-iac2022/labs/pulumi-typescript.md

 > pulumi config set appServicePlanSize F1
 ```

-You are now most likely met with the following error message
+You are potentially met with the following error message when doing this

 > error: constructing secrets manager of type "passphrase": unable to find either `PULUMI_CONFIG_PASSPHRASE` or `PULUMI_CONFIG_PASSPHRASE_FILE` when trying to access the Passphrase Secrets Provider; please ensure one of these environment variables is set to allow the operation to continue

-And the easiest way to get around this, is to do what it says and set the `PULUMI_CONFIG_PASSPHRASE` environment variable.
+If that is the case, the easiest way to get around this, is to do what it says and set the `PULUMI_CONFIG_PASSPHRASE` environment variable.

 If you are using PowerShell you do that by executing